KristiansGo/NutraTest/README.md

 Each click is retried until the element becomes available.
 The default timeout is 10 seconds with a 500ms polling interval.
 Adjust these using the `CLICK_TIMEOUT` and `CLICK_RETRY_INTERVAL` environment variables.

+### Automatic mode

+Send a `POST` request to `/auto` with a JSON body containing a `url` and optional `device` to run a quick exploratory crawl.
+The browser navigates to the page, attempts to fill text inputs and follows a few links while capturing screenshots and logs in the `screenshots` directory.
+A simple form on the main page lets you trigger this mode from the browser.

 ## Directory overview